"She looks well to how things go in her household, and the bread of idleness [gossip, discontent and self-pity] she will not eat." Proverbs 31:27

 Paul tells us in Hebrews 13:5 that we are to be content with what we have.
 This doesn't mean we shouldn't desire better conditions

 in which to live, or something more for our children, for God "takes pleasure in the prosperity of His servant" (see Psalm 35:27).
-Note, however, that the first part of this verse says, "Let those who favor my righteous cause and have please in my uprightness
+Note, however, that the first part of this verse says, "Let those who favor my righteous cause and have pleasure in my

-shout for joy and be glad..."
+uprightness shout for joy and be glad..."
 Our motivation must always be to please God and live according to His ways, not gratification of our own lusts, as James warns us in James 4:3, for that is asking "amiss."
 What the writer of Hebrews meant

 by "being content" is that, in growing into a full measure and stature of faith, we can be at rest in our current conditions, for we know that our prayers and steadfastness (or biblical patience) will bring about whatever change is necessary.
 In the

 (KJV) as we continue to grow in faith.